cyramic/test_api/docs/ASSUMPTIONS.md

 potential for duplicate records present, and it should be checked for before storing unnecessarily.

-## That if any part of an uploaded doesn't match the schema, it should be refused
+## That pieces of the data should be individually rejected if they don't match a schema
 Generally, the idea of least permissability is the right thing to do.
-Potentially there may be some files with incorrect or malformed structures that will try to be uploaded, and these should be rejected in their entirety even though most of the file may be fine.

-There are, obviously, more permissible ways to handle this kind of data, but this should be discussed so that any risks surrounding this would be mitigated
+I took a middle ground track here in allowing data that matched the schema, but rejecting anything that didn't.
+A more strict way to do this could be to reject the entire file if there were a single issue found, but I assumed that individual pieces could be handled that fit the schema, and anything that didn't match could be independently handled.